Not your usual guide to backpacking Colombia

-A country risen from the ashes of a violent and turbulent past to show the world its natural and true beauty.
-If you’re planning on traveling Colombia this guide provides tips, transport, accommodation options, budgeting help and..
+A country risen from the ashes of a violent turmoil, civil narcotic war and turbulent past to show the world its natural and true beauty.

-Be honest now, when you think of Colombia what pops into your mind?
+Be honest now, when you think of Colombia, what’s the first thing that pops into your head?

-Colombia has taken leaps and bounds to move away from its bloody, violent past and really cleaned up.
+However, this country is doing It’s hardest to eradicate those stigmas, over the years Colombia has taken leaps and bounds to move away from It’s bloody, narcotic fuelled past.
 This is a country that in only a matter of years is completely different to the one the world used to know.
-It’s growing reputation can be seen by the number of tourists and travelers that fall in love with the countries charm…And it’s one I fell in love with!
+It’s growing reputation can be seen by the number of tourists, travelers and backpackers that fall in love with the countries charm…And it’s one I fell in love with!

 - – Only get into official taxis with meters.
 Be careful At Bogotá Airport, touts will try to get you to use private taxi’s – Don’t!
 Only use the official ones that line up outside the airport.